AndrewLeach94/leach-portfolio/README.md

-# Andrew Leach Astro Dev Site
+# Andrew Leach Portfolio V2

+I rebuilt my portfolio from the ground up in 2024 in order to swtich over from Gatsby to the Astro framework.

 ## 🚀 Project Structure